Madhan-ms-21/OOPS/README.md

 There are 3 Pillars and 1 Principle of OOPS

-### Principles
+### Principle
 - Abstraction
+  -
-  - Abstraction tells us to envision complex system in terms of Ideas/Entities
+    - Abstraction tells us to envision complex system in terms of Ideas/Entities.
     - Ex: When Designing an Ecommerce Application, Simplify the complexity by envisoning the complex system into entities like users , Products, Orders , Payments , Carts , Ratings etc.
     - We dont want to Know the inner details of each entity We hide the complexity behind each Entity , Rather we simply the system in terms of Entities
     - As a Summary Abstraction tells us to Envision the system in terms of entities/ Ideas hiding the complex details.

 ### Pillar
 - Encapsulation
+  -
+  - Holding Attributes and Methods of an Entity together (via Class)
+  - Protects Attributes and Behaviours from Outside (access Modifiers)
+  - ### Access Modifiers
+    - [Private]() : The member is only accessible within the class No other code outside the class can access. that member
+    - [Default]() : Any class within package can access this member .
+To use this access Modifier don't write anything before the member declaration
+    - [Protected]() : Protected members can be accessed by any class within the same package. also  Protected members can also be accessed by subclasses, even if they are in different packages.
+But Not Accessible from Unrelated Classes Protected members cannot be accessed directly from classes that are not in the same package and do not inherit from the class with the protected members.
+    - [Public]() : Most lenient access modifier , A public member can be accessed from anywhere
 - Inheritance
+  -
 - Polymorphism

 For further reference, please consider the following sections: